tom-gilbertsons-lab/bandit-data-modelling/README.md

 The notebook `parameter_recovery_simulation_BAYES.ipynb` loads in behavioural data in order to obtain the payoffs from each participants walks.
 Simulations are run using stan (`./Stan/stan_simulations/`) and we make 15 simulations per participant: 3 repeats of each of the K=5 samples from the posterior.

-The simulated daya are stored in `./simulated_data/YYYY-MM-DD-HH-MM-SS-simulations` and within this the stan `.csv`s are stored in directories as in a top level struct `simulations_stan_struct.mat` and there is a matplotlib plotting function at the end of the notebook if needed.
+The simulated data are stored in `./simulated_data/YYYY-MM-DD-HH-MM-SS-simulations` and within this the stan `.csv`s are stored in directories as in a top level struct `simulations_stan_struct.mat` and there is a matplotlib plotting function at the end of the notebook if needed.

 **Simulated Behavioural Data Fitting**